alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 123 user reviews of Panasonic Lumix DMC-GM1 from Amazon.com.
 The average user rating for this product is 4.6/5, compared to an average user rating of 4.2/5 for other Digital Compact Cameras on Amazon.com.
-Comments about the image quality and performance are on the whole positive.
-The usability and portability are also mentioned favorably.
-There are some mixed comments about the battery.
-Many are negative about the viewfinder.
+People really like the image quality and performance.
+The usability and portability are also appreciated, but opinions are divided on the battery.
+Some have doubts about the viewfinder.

 size, portability, usability, performance, image quality